 But, the majority of customers like that it is quiet, it is compact, easy to move around and they can exercise when they want and all at a good price.
 They are surprised at how good it is made for the price (and it is at present priced below $80).
 One customer has the bike over 3 years and uses it regularly and use it for hard workouts too.

 Velocity Exercise Magnetic Upright Exercise Bike Price

 This is one of the best priced bikes around at present.
 It is basic and is for beginners and those wanting moderate exercise.
 For the type of bike it is one of best priced I’ve seen with reasonable ratings too.

 However, you may only get 2 – 3 years usage out of it (although there are reports of people getting more too).

-When I checked pricing Amazon had the best pricing where it also qualified for Prime and free shipping on eligible orders.
+When I checked at Amazon it qualified for Prime and free shipping on eligible orders.

 The Velocity Exercise Magnetic Upright Exercise Bike is not for everyone.
 It isn’t for those who are very fit and want to push themselves very hard.